-Consider improvements to non-residential alleys that foster the creation of dynamic, mixed-use places.
+Consider making improvements to non-residential alleys that foster the creation of a dynamic, mixed-use place.

-Non-residential alleys support new and existing commercial and institutional uses.
-Encourage coordinated approaches to the design of these alleys so as to protect the intimate scale of alleys and yet create public spaces that contribute to and support the varied uses.
+Certain alleys support non-residential uses.
+Coordinated approaches to the design of these alleys should protect the intimate scale of these alleys and yet create public space that contributes to and supports the varied uses along them.

 - Enliven the ground floor space with active uses where possible.
-Loading spaces can be accommodated in ways that add to the living character of the alley. - Non-residential alleys can benefit from "living street" improvements that provide public open spaces that enhance the non-residential uses. - Encourage a visually coherent environment in the alley by using similar or complementary design details throughout. - Create flexible exterior spaces that can accommodate the growth and evolution of uses. - Non-residential alleys may provide for a number of different and often conflicting uses.
-Reduce the conflict by providing an uncluttered environment.
-Consider placing furnishings such as trashcans in a recessed area.
+Loading spaces can be accommodated in ways that add to the character of the alley. - Non-residential alleys can benefit from "living street" improvements that provide public open spaces that enhance the commercial uses. - Encourage coordination throughout the alley by using similar or complementary details throughout. - Create spaces that allow for the growth and evolution of uses. - Non-residential alleys may provide for a number of different and often conflicting uses.
+Reduce the conflict of uses by providing an uncluttered environment.
+Consider placing furnishings such as trash cans in a recessed area.

-5. Balancing Transportation
+Balancing Transportation